The Hidden Downsides Of Freelancing (You Need To Know)

 Isolation

-Working remotely can be isolating and lonely at times, particularly if most of your work involves communicating with clients via email or phone.
-Depending on the type of freelancing you do, you may also miss out on opportunities to build relationships and network with other professionals in your field.
+Working remotely can be isolating and lonely at times, particularly if most of your work involves communicating with clients via email, Slack, or other non face-to-face channel.
+Depending on the type of freelancing you do, you may also miss out on opportunities to build relationships and network with others in your field.

 Solution: